Free worldwide shipping over $75

 The spec sheet only goes so far, so here is the pattern that shows up across the customer reviews of these yarns.

 Estako Velvet.
 In its customer reviews, the recurring themes are a soft, smooth feel on the hook, low shedding for a chenille (mostly just at cut ends), and a core that holds together: makers call out closing a magic ring without breaking and frogging a row without the yarn falling apart.
 The honest caveats, also from reviews: it sheds a little where you cut it, and several makers find it knits lighter than a heavyweight super bulky, closer to a firm #5, so it suits plush toys, accessories, and lighter blankets better than thick, chunky throws.
+We counted those themes across every published review in our honest Estako Velvet review.

 Premier Parfait Chunky is the closest match to Estako Velvet on paper: a true super bulky chenille in the same 100g put-up at the same 10-stitch gauge, loved for its softness and wide color range, and machine washable.
 Like Velvet, some makers find it knits a touch lighter than its #6 label, and it is not certification-marked.